Looking for a Vegan Nutella Buttercream Frosting Recipe?

 When we were thinking of details and decorations, a French-themed baby shower seemed like a no-brainer.
 Stephanie studied French in college and even studied in France for a time.
 Personally, I was introduced to Stephanie’s love of France when she had some gals come over and watch Les Miserables on DVD.
 She knew all the lines and songs by heart and told us fun facts about the production.
 It was a cool experience and made me love the film/musical even more.

-For dessert, I made some of Erin McKenna’s gluten-free/vegan doughnuts from her Babycakes Covers the Classics cookbook – a favorite, go-to doughnut recipe!
-I also made macarons as favors, plus these lovely chocolate cupcakes with my Homemade Nutella Buttercream frosting.
+For dessert, I made some of Erin McKenna’s gluten-free/vegan doughnuts from her Babycakes Covers the Classics cookbook – a favourite, go-to doughnut recipe!
+I also made macarons as favours, plus these lovely chocolate cupcakes with my Homemade Nutella Buttercream frosting.
 All the foods there were a big hit – but I’ll let you in on the secret of my yummy icing recipe!

 For the cupcakes, I used my reliable and simple chocolate cupcake recipe.
 I left the booze out of these cupcakes this time – ya know, for the preggo people 😉

-Homemade Nutella Buttercream Frosting — Morsels & MoonshineCourse: Uncategorized
+Homemade Nutella Buttercream Frosting Recipe— Morsels & MoonshineCourse: Uncategorized

 Adapted from Wilton